 Bringing the eight agencies under one roof also provides an opportunity for the UN agencies to consider the enhanced options for coordinated work within human resources, common procurement, joint tender committees, shared support staff, joint information programs, and more fundamentally a merging of all parallel functions of the same nature.

 The plans for a UN City in Copenhagen were born in 2002, and the location at Marmormolen was selected in 2005.
-Campus 1 on Marmormolen will accommodate about 1,000 staff members of all eight agencies.
-Campus 2 at the container port will constitute UNICEF’s new state of the art high bay warehouse and is currently the largest humanitarian warehouse in the world.
+Campus 1 on Marmormolen currently accommodates about 1,200 staff members from all eight agencies.
+Campus 2, located by the container port, constitutes UNICEF’s new state of the art high bay warehouse and is currently the largest humanitarian warehouse in the world.

 UN City is platinum LEED certified and has been awarded European Commission's Green Building Award for New Buildings.
 Read more about 'Green UN City' and LEED

 The building also houses the secretariate of GPHS (Green Procurement in the Health Sector), a joint effort by five UN agencies to reduce the health sector's environmental burden through a new global initiative.

 Find the list of official UN holidays in Denmark here.